Tag Archives: Giants Ridge

 Mountain biking here includes an edgy new park.

 The Iron Range may not have mountains, but there are plenty of trails and loops for mountain bikers to battle down.
-Especially the new Redhead Mountain Trails, near Chisolm, they say it will rock you.
-This huge park with over 30 loops, covering over 25-miles, offers giant views of reclaimed mine lands, bright blue pit lakes, and more.
-See the map of this edgy-designed park with remarkable terrain makes it one of the most anticipated new parks in the country.
+From the Tioga Recreational Area, near Grand Rapids, to the new Redhead Mountain Trails near Chisolm, they say it will rock you.
+This huge park, with over 30 loops, covers over 25 miles.
+Offering spectacular views of reclaimed mine lands, bright blue pit lakes, and more.
+Enjoy this edgy-designed park with remarkable terrain.

-Further east is Giants Ridge offering over 24 miles of trails and loops to challenge you and offer up great scenery.
-Big Aspen offers a whopping 21 miles of trails on old logging roads and abandoned railroad grades.
-The sections vary in difficulty with many loop opportunities that offer many scenic vistas.
+Further east is Giants Ridge offering over 24 miles of trails and loops to challenge you and offers great scenic views.
+Big Aspen offers a whopping 21 miles of trails to shred on old logging roads and abandoned railroad grades.
+The sections here vary in difficulty, with many loop opportunities offering scenic vistas.

-You can also check out Britton Peak, which offers a 3-trail system that takes you through Superior National Forest and includes one for the three main skill levels: beginner, intermediate, and advanced.
 There’s also Lookout Mountain, thanks to the hard work of the Iron Range Off-Road Cyclists, which has over five miles of single-track and over six miles of the multi-use rideable ski trail.

 Road Biking Options

-While the Mesabi Trail connects helps connect the Iron Range towns, each town has its own road system that allows for easy bike travel and loop options.
-These roads allow you to navigate from place to place and let you explore each town as in-depth as you wish.
-On the east end, the Superior National Forest has plenty of roads you can use to explore the area.
+While the Mesabi Trail connects the Iron Range towns, each community has its own road system that allows for easy bike travel and loop options.
+These roads allow you to navigate from place to place and explore each town as in-depth as you wish. e the area.

 See more at At-A-Glance Mesabi Trail.